ammar-abu-yaman/FSM2Java/README.md

 ## Fsm4j language spec

-### Meta data
+### Metadata

-Meta data provides information to the compiler about about your application specifics to be used in code generation.
+Metadata provides information to the compiler about your application specifics to be used in code generation.

-The syntax for a meta data directive is as follow
+The syntax for a metadata directive is as follows

 ``` $property-name property-value [property-value]* ```